JRC54/AutoPress/README.md

     *   **Informative Tooltips**: Hover over any control to get a clear explanation of its function.

 *   **Configuration Management**:
-    *   **Automatic Saving**: Your settings—including keys, interval, theme, and language—are automatically saved and reloaded the next time you open the application.
+    *   **Automatic Saving**: Your settings (including keys, interval, theme, and language) are automatically saved and reloaded the next time you open the application.

 ## 🚀 How to Use